Nolo's Essential Guide to Divorce

-You and your spouse will need to decide whether you’ll share custody of your children equally, or whether one parent will be the primary custodial parent.
-“Custody” means both the right to have a child live with you (physical custody) and the right to make decisions about the child’s welfare and education (legal custody).
+You and your spouse will need to create a parenting plan, a document that will include your decisions (or a court’s) about whether you’ll share custody of your children equally, or whether one parent will be the primary custodial parent.
+Custody means both the right to have a child live with you (physical custody) and the right to make decisions about the child’s welfare and education (legal custody).

 A parent who doesn’t have physical custody of the kids is usually given visitation rights.
 If one parent has both legal and physical custody and the other has fairly limited visitation, the primary custodial parent has “sole custody.”
 “Joint custody,” which is more common, means that both parents share physical custody, legal custody, or both.

-Even if you and your spouse are never going to see eye to eye about money matters, you should try very hard to come to an agreement about child custody.
+Even if you and your spouse are never going to see eye to eye about money matters, you should try very hard to come to an agreement about custody and parenting arrangements.
 A custody fight will harm your children more than any other kind of dispute that might come up in the divorce process.
 Do everything you can to avoid it.